magento/devdocs/src/guides/v2.4/install-gde/prereq/elasticsearch.md

   - Setup
 ---

-As of Magento 2.4, all installations must be configured to use [Elasticsearch][] as the [catalog](https://glossary.magento.com/catalog) search solution.
+As of Magento 2.4, all installations must be configured to use [Elasticsearch][] or [Opensearch][] as the [catalog](https://glossary.magento.com/catalog) search solution.

+{:.bs-callout-info}
+OpenSearch support has been added in 2.4.4.
+OpenSearch is a compatible fork of ElasticSearch.
+All instructions to configure Magento to use ElasticSearch 7 apply to OpenSearch.
+Instructions on [Migrating ElasticSearch to OpenSearch] are available.

 ## Supported versions {#es-spt-versions}

-You must install and configure Elasticsearch before upgrading to Magento 2.4.x.
+You must install and configure Elasticsearch/OpenSearch before upgrading to Magento 2.4.x.

 Refer to the [System Requirements][] for specific version information.

-Magento does not support Elasticsearch 2.x, 5.x, and 6.x.
+Magento 2.4.4 only supports ElasticSearch 7.x and OpenSearch 1.x

 ## Recommended configuration {#es-arch}